Meet Lee, bond counsel and municipal law pro.

 Property Tax and Valuation

-- Listed in The Bond Buyer’s nationwide directory of municipal bond attorneys
+- The Bond Buyer’s nationwide directory of municipal bond attorneys

 Administrative / Regulatory Law